brianjamesquinn1/dotfiles/README.md

 Generates SSH and GPG keys which will be output for addition to github.

 ### Overview of packageinstall.sh ###
-Installs homebrew package manager, xcode developer tools, vim, ctags, fzf, zshell, tmux, python, and go.
+Installs homebrew package manager, xcode developer tools, vim, ctags, fzf, rg, zshell, tmux, python, and go.

 ### Overview of .vimrc ###
 The .vimrc sets backspace to be allowed at the beginning of a line, end of line, and at indents.